nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Buying Price**: The price in which the buyer is willing to buy the property.
 * **Actual Price**: The price for which the property is actually bought or sold.
 * **Keyword**: A term or phrase used to search for specific contacts or properties.
 They can match any stored attribute such as name, address, tag, etc.
-* **L Order**: A sorting method where elements are arranged in ascending order, from the smallest to the largest value.
+* **L Order**: A sorting method where elements are arranged in ascending order, from the lowest to the highest value.
-* **H Order**: A sorting method where elements are arranged in descending order, from the largest to the smallest value.
+* **H Order**: A sorting method where elements are arranged in descending order, from the highest to the lowest value.

 ### Planned Enhancements